CHCAA-EDUX/introduction-to-scientific-computing/lessons/lesson_01.md

 # Lesson 1: Introduction to the computing platform and  basic computations in Python #

 ## Lesson 1.1: Jupyter - the computing platform ##

-### Learning outcomes ###

-1. name the components of the web-based interactive computing platform Jupyter
-2. navigate and explain file paths
-3. compress and uncompress archive file format such as ZIP

 ###  The Notebook Interface ###